-- a) Provide a list of all your domestic customers of the goods, include the location (city and province) of the customer and indicate whether each customer is an state invested (and/or owned) enterprise (SIE). - b) Does your business need to obtain approval or a licence to manufacture and sell the goods?
-If so, provide details. - No particular licence need - c) Are there any restrictions and/or conditions in relation to the quality or quantity of the production of the goods placed upon your business?
-If so, provide details. - d) Does your business require an export licence?
-If so, provide details. - Any export business need a regular export licence - e) Are the goods sold by your business subject to any export restrictions and/or limits during the previous 5 year?
-If so, provide details. - Provide details regarding any other restrictions (e.g., geographic/regional, downstream, end use) placed upon your business on the sale of the goods. - g) Have there been any changes to your production capacity of the goods over the last 5 years?
+- a) Provide a list of all your domestic customers of the goods, include the location (city and province) of the customer and indicate whether each customer is an state invested (and/or owned) enterprise (SIE).
+In excel sheet. - b) Does your business need to obtain approval or a licence to manufacture and sell the goods?
+If so, provide details.
+XXXXXXX (PRODUCTION AND SALE PROCESS). - c) Are there any restrictions and/or conditions in relation to the quality or quantity of the production of the goods placed upon your business?
+If so, provide details.
+XXXXXXX (PRODUCTION AND SALE PROCESS) - d) Does your business require an export licence?
 If so, provide details.